Ayeshah123/End-to-End-SalesAnalytics-Project/README.md

 ---

 ## Project Overview
-This project focuses on analyzing a retail sales dataset using Excel, SQL Server and Power BI.
-The goal is to clean and validate the data, design a structured database, and perform Power BI to generate meaningful insights.
+This project focuses on analyzing a retail sales dataset using Microsoft Excel, SQL Server, and Power BI.
+The objective was to clean and validate the data, design a structured relational database, and perform business analysis through interactive dashboards to generate meaningful insights.

-The project demonstrates a complete data workflow including data preparation, database design, business analysis and visualization.
+The project demonstrates a complete end-to-end data analytics workflow, including data preparation, database design, business analysis, and data visualization.

 ---

 ## Tools & Technologies
 - Microsoft Excel (Data Cleaning & Preprocessing)
 - SQL Server (Database Design)
-- Power BI
+- Power BI – Data Modeling & Visualization

 ---